GSBS-Bootstrappers/umassmed-tex/README.md

 # UMass Med GSBS PhD Thesis template

-This is a template and compilation pipeline designed to make writing your thesis just a bit less terrible. and perhaps even a bit enjoyable.
+This is a template and compilation pipeline designed to make writing your thesis just a bit less terrible and perhaps even a bit enjoyable.

-This template uses a number of well-tested open-source tools to take a series of simple text files, your figure image files, and your provided metadata and stitch them together into a great looking pdf file that is ready for printing.
+This template uses a number of well-tested, open-source tools to take a series of simple text files, your figure image files, and your provided metadata and stitch them together into a great looking pdf file that is ready for printing.

 ## Getting started